Hole punch: Dutch 23-ring system

 In The Netherlands, a 23-ring system is common, alongside the more familiar 4-ring (and to a lesser extent) 2-ring systems.
 The centers of the holes are 12.7 mm apart.
 This is half-inch spacing, and is because the predecessor 17-hole system (now little used) was a US patent.

 Originally a system patented as Multo in the 1970s, Dutch people often refer to it as Multomap (‘Multo binder’) irrespective of the brand, and sometimes, by extension, to any ring binder.
 This usage is so common that multomap appears in the official spelling list of the Dutch language, and the Van Dale Dutch–English dictionary gives its translation as ‘ring binder’.

 The punches are much heavier and more expensive than comparable 4-hole punches, and are normally to be found in schools and offices, rather than in domestic settings, though there are lightweight models, that accept a single sheet of paper.
-For this reason it is common to use prepunched polypropylene pockets rather than punch the pages.
-Binders, punches and pockets are only available from Dutch sources.
+For this reason it is common to use polypropylene prepunched pockets rather than punch the pages.